Ariasreymer10/curso-python-pip/README.md

 ## Steps

-To run the Game, follow these steps in the Terminal:
+To run the Game, follow these steps in to the Terminal:

 ```bash
 cd game